Mr Mark Grant

 Professional Profile

-Originally from London, Mark graduated from the Imperial College School of Medicine before moving to New Zealand, where he completed his General Surgical training and became a Fellow of the Royal Australasian College of Surgeons (FRACS) in 2013.
-He first came to Dunedin as a medical student and quickly developed a deep connection with the region and its people.
+Originally from London, Mark graduated from Imperial College School of Medicine before moving to New Zealand, where he completed his General Surgical training and was awarded Fellowship of the Royal Australasian College of Surgeons (FRACS) in 2013.
+He first came to Dunedin as a medical student and developed a strong connection to the region.

-Following his FRACS qualification, Mark undertook subspecialty post-fellowship training in the United Kingdom.
-He completed an Oesophagogastric Fellowship at University Hospital Southampton, gaining extensive experience in managing complex benign and malignant conditions of the oesophagus and stomach.
-He later served as a Consultant Oesophagogastric Surgeon at both University Hospital Southampton and Queen Alexandra Hospital in Portsmouth.
+He subsequently completed advanced subspecialty training in the United Kingdom, including an Oesophagogastric Fellowship at University Hospital Southampton.
+He later worked as a Consultant Oesophagogastric Surgeon at both University Hospital Southampton and Queen Alexandra Hospital in Portsmouth, managing complex benign and malignant upper gastrointestinal conditions.

 Interests